 Most writers will learn that the process of writing is intuitive- they can sense what works and what doesn’t for their writing style.
 It’s not about logic, but the deep abiding passion for the art.
 It is not stress in this case but passion

 There’s a lot of pressure being a writer, and following your heart and not just your head.

 This process can be long and hard or, a time of growth and change- it’s part learning but also part expanding.
+There are countless lessons to learn.
 There is always something positive which comes out of it.
 I’m not saying there won’t be challenges, because the best writers and people have challenges- it’s how you grow from there.
 Even the purpose driven life makes it clear there will always be something about writing- and sharing the intuitive aspect of it, which will help both you and others.

 This might not involve fame or money, but it shows a person how they can be more ‘in tune’ with their writing.

 It is a cycle that goes beyond writing.
 The best writers intuitively understand this.
 They take the challenges of life and create something to focus on.

 They want to share their passion about their work to others, and in the process grow.
 Become something better- face a challenge they have with a sense there is someone who needs them to have this- they become a butterfly or a diamond.
 Success is a combination of time, and consistent actions.
 Not talk or dreaming.

 A writer should intuitively understand that a book, a blog, an article isn’t theirs, because after it’s written and published it goes out of the hands of the writer for someone else to read- and hopefully to enjoy.
 Then, after a book has ‘flown the nest’ a writer goes back and begins anew.
 By this time, a writer will feel and understand there is a part of him which is out there making a positive difference.